yoanngern/jesusimage_2019/wp-content/plugins/give-stripe/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.1.6: March 13th, 2019 =
+* Fix: When the Stripe add-on is activated the requirements for the billing details were removed from donation forms.
+This allowed donors to process donations without inputing their address.
+Many organizations require the address as required to donate and this resolves the issue with the fields being non-required.

 = 2.1.5: March 6th, 2019 =
 * Fix: Added additional checks for repeat donors with single and recurring donations to prevent "No Such Source" errors from displaying and preventing donations from that repeat donor.